LyAhn/ImageNexus/readme.md

-# ImageNexus formally extractFrames
+# ImageNexus

-ImageNexus is a powerful and user-friendly application originally designed to extract frames from GIF files.
+ImageNexus is a powerful and user-friendly application originally designed to extract frames from GIF files but has expanded into a suite of image tools with plans for expansion in the future.
 It allows you to easily convert your favorite animated GIFs into a series of individual image frames.
-Whether you're a designer, developer, or simply an enthusiast, ImageNexus provides a seamless experience for working with GIF animations.
+ImageNexus provides a seamless experience for working with GIF animations as well as converting images to other formats.
 There are plans to continue adding to this project to make it into a whole suite of image tools.

+## Updates Regarding This Branch

+ImageNexus was originally coded using ```ttkbootstrap``` (Tkinter) but was quickly becoming a bottleneck in terms of future expansion, the decision to port to ```Qt``` was made so development of future tools and expansions could be easier and more efficient.
+The Tkinter branch will be deprecated in the future and become legacy.

 ## Installation